 The Interfraternity Council

-The Interfraternity Council (IFC) is the governing body of the seven fraternities at PC.
+The Interfraternity Council (IFC) is the governing body of the five fraternities at PC.
 IFC is dedicated to promoting excellence, providing support, and advocating on behalf of its interfraternal members.
-Each of our six fraternities strives to uphold the five pillars of Greek Life at PC: leadership, scholarship, service, community, and social growth.
+Each of our five fraternities strives to uphold the five pillars of Greek Life at PC: leadership, scholarship, service, community, and social growth.
+Contact firstname.lastname@example.org for more information.

 Interfraternity Council Leadership